A Letter from the District 203 Superintendent

 In addition to its award-winning adviser system, New Trier has a number of programs and practices that ensure individual attention and intervention when needed.
 Students begin high school on the beautiful, freshman-only Northfield Campus where teachers, administrators, and support staff understand and love ninth-graders and can provide for their unique developmental needs.

-Teacher Assistance Teams bring together advisers and teachers with support professionals to design interventions when a student is experiencing difficulty; the GAP program provides in-school tutoring and help with study skills.
+Teacher Assistance Teams bring together advisers and teachers with support professionals to design interventions when a student is experiencing difficulty; the GAP program provides in-school tutoring and helps with study skills.
 During junior and senior years, post-high school counselors provide advice and support during the college selection and application process.
 The Reading and Writing Center staff helps students decipher difficult texts and revise essays.
 Numerous academic support programs provide extra assistance in a timely and individualized way.

 Outside of the regular school day, New Trier is committed to providing extracurricular opportunities for every student.
 We offer more than 35 sports, including no-cut sports every season and multiple team levels in many sports.
 All major play productions are double-cast, providing added opportunities for student participation.
 More than 150 clubs meet student interests on both campuses.
 An extensive intramural program sponsored by the school and the Booster Club involves hundreds of students each year.
 Leadership opportunities exist in activities, sports, service clubs, and student government on both campuses.
 And most importantly, small class sizes and a culture encouraging student-faculty interaction mean that teachers know their students well and provide support outside of class.

 New Trier is truly a unique high school, providing individual attention within the context of a diverse and expansive curricular and extracurricular program.
 I encourage you to learn more about New Trier and find out what makes us so special!

 Dr. Paul Sally